Wriddhiman Saha vs Rishabh Pant: A surprising call by Virat Kohli but perhaps the right one

 But the team is still the best in the world for a reason.

 In comparison to those aforementioned selection calls, choosing Saha over Pant for a home series against South Africa is not even the most outrageous.
 Where consistency in decision-making usually comes under the scanner, the management is now taking the call to back their best specialist ‘keeper who has had his share of misfortunes with an injury.
-The same happened in the past with Karun Nair, who made a triple century while filling for Rahane, but duly made way for the vice-captain eventually.
+The same happened in the past with Karun Nair, who made a triple century while filling in for Rahane, but duly made way for the vice-captain eventually.

 The latest surprise from Kohli perhaps feels a bit odd, or even shocking, because of all the talk surrounding Pant recently (where we have been told he will be backed to the hilt, only to be dropped now), but take the emotion out of the decision and strip it down to first principles: it makes sense.